LukeFZ/xvdtool/README.md

-    -sk (-signkey) <key-name> - Name of xvd sign key to use -odk (-odkid) <id> - Id of Offline Distribution key to use (uint) -cik (-cikguid) <GUID> - Guid of Content Instance key to use
+    -sk (-signkey) <key-name> - Name of xvd sign key to use -odk (-odkid) <id> - Id of Offline Distribution key to use (uint) -cik (-cikguid) <GUID> - Guid of Content Instance key to use -dk (-devicekey) <hex-encoded-key> - Device key to use for decrypting UWP Content Instance keys

     -nd (-nodatahash) - disable data hash checking, speeds up -l and -f -ne (-noextract) - disable data (embedded XVD/user data) extraction, speeds up -l and -f